APRIL 26 / 9-4 PM

 STATE OF THE

-The second annual State of the Environment Conference seeks to address changes to environmental policy and associated impacts under the current administration.
-This conference aims to raise awareness and provide actionable solutions through a day-long program including an esteemed keynote speaker, targeted panel discussion, networking and more.
-The Conference will close with a screening of the film A Need to Grow, followed by Q & A with the film's producers.
-During our lunch break there will be a special performance by indigenous Tongva singer songwriter Kelly Caballero and vegan tacos catered by Taco Sin Karma (while supplies last).
+The second annual State of the Environment Conference sought to address changes to environmental policy and associated impacts under the current administration.
+This conference raised awareness and provided actionable solutions through a day-long program including an esteemed keynote speaker, targeted panel discussion, networking and more.
+The Conference closed with a screening of the film A Need to Grow, followed by Q & A with the film's producers.
+During our lunch break there was a special performance by indigenous Tongva singer songwriter Kelly Caballero and vegan tacos catered by Taco Sin Karma.

-At the heart of this dynamic event will be a moderated panel that will bring a diverse group of environmental leaders, plant-based champions, policymakers, scientists, students and community members to the CSULB campus to engage in proactive discussions focused on the theme: Food Systems, Natural Resource Economics, Activism and Policy.
+At the heart of this dynamic event was a moderated panel that brought a diverse group of environmental leaders, plant-based champions, policymakers, scientists, students and community members to the CSULB campus to engage in proactive discussions focused on the theme: Food Systems, Natural Resource Economics, Activism and Policy.

 KEYNOTE SPEAKERS /